What is natural flood management?

 Devon County Council’s NFM guidance for Devon

-Devon County Council is currently developing an NFM guidance for Devon.
+Devon County Council has produced an NFM guidance for Devon.
 This guidance is designed to provide a summary of relevant information on NFM specifically targeted to Devon.
 The guidance is intended for use primarily by landowners and farmers but may also be a useful document for larger organisations including other risk management authorities.

 Work to an ordinary watercourse or main river will require a Land drainage consent from Devon County Council or an environmental permit from the Environment Agency.

 The Woods for Water NFM project is running from December 2017- March 2021 led by North Devon Biosphere with Blackdown Hills AONB coordinating locally.
 The projects overall target is to restore natural catchment performance in order to combat flooding and improve water quality.

 The river Culm is facing a number of problems including a risk from flooding and a falling water quality, with the surrounding catchment area suffering from degraded soil and widespread development.
 It was recognised from the beginning of this project that the solution to these problems involved engaging and including local people.
 Therefore, as part of the project there has been a lot of involvement with landowners and farmers to install a number of NFM measures through the Culm area.
 As landowners have the best knowledge of their land and any watercourses that run through it, they are best placed to decide where measures would be best installed.

 The Woods for Water project is designed to target woodland creation and woodland management.
 It supports landowners to plant and manage woodland along with other NFM measures such as log dams, swales and improved land management practices.

 Connecting the Culm